ThinkGrid-Labs/oxide-ci/docs/commands/scan.md

 ---
-title: 'scan — Secret & PII Scanning'
+title: 'scan — Secret, PII & SAST Scanning'
-description: 'Scan your codebase for hardcoded secrets, credentials, and PII using 26 built-in patterns plus AST-based SAST for JS, TS, Python, and Go with taint tracking.'
+description: 'Scan your codebase for hardcoded secrets, credentials, and PII using 26 built-in patterns plus AST-based SAST for JS, TS, Python, Go, and Rust.
+Supports --fix auto-redaction and --triage LLM false-positive classification.'
 ---

-# scan — Secret & PII Scanning
+# scan — Secret, PII & SAST Scanning

-Recursively scans every file in the current directory for hardcoded secrets, credentials, and PII using 26 built-in regex patterns.
+Recursively scans every file in the current directory for hardcoded secrets, credentials, and PII using 26 built-in regex patterns plus Shannon entropy detection.
 Respects `.gitignore` automatically.

-For JavaScript, TypeScript, Python, and Go files the scanner automatically runs an AST-based SAST pass using tree-sitter.
-This eliminates false positives from comments and string non-literals, and additionally flags dangerous API patterns (XSS sinks, eval, command injection, unsafe deserialization).
+For JavaScript, TypeScript, Python, Go, and Rust files the scanner additionally runs an AST-based SAST pass using tree-sitter, eliminating false positives from comments and string non-literals.

 ## Usage